Data Science degree

 Not an Ontario high school student?
 Search our admission requirements.

 Apply to Computer Science or Mathematics and choose Data Science as your major at the end of first year.
-Once you've applied, you'll need to complete the Admission Information Form as part of the application process.
+There are supplementary information forms, including the Admission Information Form, which are required for admission.
+We'll email you detailed instructions once we receive your application.

 Connect with us